PVCreationsRBLX/pvcreationsrblx.github.io/content/docs/ets2_ats/_index.md

 ## Mods

 {{<callout type="warning">}}
-**IMPORTANT:** As of 12 September 2024, American Truck Simulator and Euro Truck Simulator 2 have been updated to version 1.51.
-If you are using mods that are extremely version-sensitive, such as map mods, you should remain on 1.50 or, if you're playing on 1.51, deactivate them until they have been updated.
+**IMPORTANT:** As of 16 October 2024, American Truck Simulator and Euro Truck Simulator 2 have been updated to version 1.52.
+All mods that worked with 1.51 seem to have minimal (if any) issues with the new version.
 {{</callout>}}

 ### Western Star 5700XE SFX Patch

 This mod changes the indicator and brake pressure warning sound effects for SCS' Western Star 5700XE to be more accurate.
 It's just like the pre-2017 Freightliner Cascadia.
 Apparently this was too laborious for SCS.

-Tested with ATS version 1.46 (**minimum required version**) and works without issues with version 1.51.
+Tested with ATS version 1.46 (**minimum required version**) and works without issues with version 1.52.

 {{< cards >}}
     {{< card link="https://drive.google.com/file/d/1hBxZltRKGQCcrIGOHGVYLnJuGlkK1m2r/view?usp=sharing" icon="googledrive" title="Google Drive" >}}